 These spicy Gochujang noodles feature big flavors in a small amount of time thanks to the sweet and spicy sauce covering chewy Asian noodles.
-Korean flavors at home and skip takeout with these better-than-restaurant Gochujang noodles.
-Bonus: You can have sweet and spicy vegan noodles on the table in 20 minutes.
+Skip takeout and enjoy these easy, better-than-restaurant spicy Korean noodles.
+Best part?
+You can have these vegan noodles on the table in 20 minutes.

 Need another Asian-inspired recipe?
 Try chicken pad thai, Asian chicken wings, or Korean shredded beef tacos.